 Head coach Bob Huggins wasn’t surprised that Williams came alive in the Mountaineers’ time of need.

-“That’s the best he’s finished all year,” said Huggins.
+“That’s the best he’s finished all year,” Huggins said.
 “Devin’s a good player.
 He works extremely hard, he puts in extra time and he’s the guy we go to when things aren’t going the way we’d like for them to go.”

 There’s no denying that Williams has his ups and downs just like every other player.
 There’s been times this season when WVU’s trusty big man has struggled to find a groove, but there’s also been times when he’s completely taken over games.
 Judging by his performance on Saturday (which earned him All-Tournament Team honors), Williams is hungrier than ever before.